drlucaskruger/WAP-Heatwaves/index.md

 ## Background

-We use [heattwavesR package](https://robwschlegel.github.io/heatwaveR/index.html) to extract period and grid relative with our porpouses.
+We use [heattwavesR package](https://robwschlegel.github.io/heatwaveR/index.html) to extract period and grid relative with our porpouses [@heatwavesR]

 ## Load packages